landlab/landlab/docs/manual_index_alt_format.rst

 and to import and export NetCDF files. i/o with vtk files is also possible, but not detailed here.*

-.. automethod:: landlab.io.esri_ascii.read_esri_ascii
+.. autofunction:: landlab.io.esri_ascii.read_esri_ascii
-.. automethod:: landlab.io.netcdf.read.read_netcdf
+.. autofunction:: landlab.io.netcdf.read.read_netcdf
-.. automethod:: landlab.io.netcdf.write.write_netcdf
+.. autofunction:: landlab.io.netcdf.write.write_netcdf

 Access data in the grid fields